Siz09/PFT/README.md

 If you encounter any issues:
 1. Check the Firebase Console for authentication/database errors
 2. Ensure your Firebase configuration is correct
+3. Verify Google Sign-In is properly configured
-3. Check browser console for error messages
+4. Check browser console for error messages
-4. Verify Firebase rules allow read/write access
+5. Ensure authorized domains are set up correctly

 ## 🔮 Future Enhancements

-- [ ] Google Sign-In integration
+- [ ] ✅ Google Sign-In integration (Completed!)
-- [ ] Data synchronization across devices
+- [ ] Data synchronization across devices with Firestore
 - [ ] Advanced reporting and analytics
 - [ ] Recurring transaction support
 - [ ] Bill reminders and notifications
 - [ ] Multi-currency support
 - [ ] Data import from bank statements
+- [ ] Social login with Facebook/Apple

 ---